barryclark/jekyll-now/_cultures/2022-06-11-threat-modeling.md

   - A culture of finding and fixing design issues over checkbox compliance.
   - People and collaboration over processes, methodologies, and tools.
   - A journey of understanding over a security or privacy snapshot.
-  - Doing threat modeling over talking about it.
+  - Doing Threat Modeling over talking about it.
   - Continuous refinement over a single delivery.

 #### Principles
 > We follow these principles:
-  - The best use of threat modeling is to improve the security and privacy of a system through early and frequent analysis.
+  - The best use of Threat Modeling is to improve the security and privacy of a system through early and frequent analysis.
-  - Threat modeling must align with an organization’s development practices and follow design changes in iterations that are each scoped to manageable portions of the system.
+  - Threat Modeling must align with an organization’s development practices and follow design changes in iterations that are each scoped to manageable portions of the system.
-  - The outcomes of threat modeling are meaningful when they are of value to stakeholders.
+  - The outcomes of Threat Modeling are meaningful when they are of value to stakeholders.
   - Dialog is key to establishing the common understandings that lead to value, while documents record those understandings, and enable measurement.